 All grapes for their wines are entirely from the estate.
 They used to sell the majority of their grapes but over the years have been holding back more fruit for their own production.
 At the time of our latest update to this review, they are producing only about 1500 cases each year.

-Nearly all of their wines are sold through a mailing/allocation list or their wine club (a tiny bit is distributed through Napa Valley Winery Exchange (located in the city of San Francisco and owned by the family that operates another winery in the Napa Valley, Whitehall Lane Winery).
+Nearly all of their wines are sold through a mailing/allocation list or their wine club.
+A small amount is distributed through Napa Valley Winery Exchange, located in the city of San Francisco and previously owned by the family that operates another winery in Napa Valley, Whitehall Lane Winery.
 For more information and or to schedule a very personalized tasting, visit: www.boeschenvineyards.com

 Vineyard